Thirst and Living Water

 The truth was that this woman was spiritually thirsty.
 She was living a restless life that left her unsatisfied.
 While she wanted living water that would forever quench her physical thirst, Jesus offered her something more: himself -- the living water that would quench her spiritual thirst.

-Geysir - as the water explodes through the earth, so the living water wells up
+Geysir - as the water explodes through the earth, so the living water wells up in each of us, bursting through every facet of our lives |

 Centuries before the time of Jesus, God spoke through the prophet Jeremiah about this "living water":

-““My people have committed two sins: They have forsaken me, the spring of living water, and have dug their own cisterns, broken cisterns that cannot hold water.” ‭‭Jeremiah‬ ‭2:13‬ ‭NIV‬‬
+““My people have committed two sins: They have forsaken me, the spring of living water, and have dug their own cisterns, broken cisterns that cannot hold water.”
+Jeremiah 2:13 NIV

 I think we all have this spiritual thirst inside of us, but we often don't recognize it or don't really know what it is we are longing for.
 So we try all sorts of things to fulfill that longing.
 Some people run after possessions or status or careers.
 Some people expect total fulfillment from their kids or their families.
 Some run after adventure and excitement and the next wild thing.
 Some of those things are good, and some of them even offer a good degree of satisfaction, but it doesn't quite quench that spiritual thirst.
 These "cisterns" that we look to for fulfillment are broken; they cannot hold the living water that we so desperately need.